zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 ## Feature overview
-Under some conditions, Zowe CLI start up time can be may be three to fifteen seconds (measured with V8).
+Under some conditions, Zowe CLI start up time can be may be three to fifteen seconds.
 A contributing factor is the startup of the Node.js runtime.

-Daemon mode allows you to run Zowe CLI as a persistent background process (daemon).
-Daemon mode enables a one-time startup of the Node.js and a native-built Rust client to communicate with the daemon via TCP/IP sockets.
+Use daemon mode to run Zowe CLI as a persistent background process (daemon).
+Daemon mode enables a one-time startup of Node.js and a native-built Rust client to communicate with the daemon via TCP/IP sockets.
 * The `zowex` Rust client calls pass Zowe commands to the server via TCP writing
 * The Zowe server responds with text data from command output as it normally would, but response is directed towards the socket connection instead of the console

-Certain Zowe CLI features such as progress bars, writing to `stderr`, and prompting for user input use a lightweight protocol built onto the communication between server and client.
+Certain Zowe CLI features such as progress bars, writing to `stderr`, and prompting for user input use the lightweight protocol built onto the server/client communication.
 The protocol consists of headers that begin with `x-zowe-daemon-`.
-If the header is detected in the data steam (either the client or the server side), this data is parsed to control behavior between the client and the server.
+If the header is detected (either the client or the server side), it is parsed to control behavior between the client and the server.

-DaemonUtils.ts in imperative describes some rules for headers sent from server to client.

-All headers must appear on the same line without newline, are separated by a semi-colon and may contain PRECEDING data that is not part of a header.

 ### Benefits
 Initial testing shows the potential benefits of daemon mode: